 - 2018: I started seeding public torrents (Linux distros, ) and run a Bitcoin full node (I don’t use it, but I had the disk space and it helps the network).
 Moved from Google’s Remote Desktop to Windows RDP.
 Added a USB hub (power 2 USB fans and a Ring camera) and an old APC APU (battery – enough to run the computer for 4-5 minutes before going into sleep mode).

 - 2019: Started helping the Archive Team by running their Warrior VM and upgraded to Windows 10.
-Linux gives us better folding performance, but Windows is more convenient.
+Folding performs better under Linux, but Windows is more convenient for me.

 One thing that hasn’t changed is the need to manually boot the computer after a power cut or when something crashes and it stops responding.
 It doesn’t happen often, but it’s annoying.

 Should you do it too?

 I think it depends a lot on the space where the computer will be and how extreme the weather is where you live.

 What I built is not perfect, but it’s enough for my climate.
 It gets hotter than I wanted in summer, but it doesn’t get extremely cold in winter.
 We also don’t have things like hurricanes and the chance of a having a flood where I live is very low.
 My solution wouldn’t work in a very cold or very hot country.